giancolu/Samsung-dataset/CodeBook.md

 50. fbodygyro.std.z

 ### Dataset 2
 This dataset derives from "dataset 1" by averaging each variable for each activity and each subject.
-It contains 180 records and the same column variables of the "dataset 1" with the "avg" prefix.
+It contains 180 records and the same column names of the "dataset 1" with the "avg" prefix.